 Working alongside Mr. Chang’s vision, Brian continues to create these delicious meals with a passion for discovering the secrets to making the finest Jamaican patties!

-Morgan’s Harbour and a History of Jamaican Patties
+Morgan’s Harbour & the History of Jamaican Patties

 Frequently Asked Questions